Go Programming - Basics

 Type systems in other languages

-Golang - some details
+Golang - complex types

 Maps